yrgomar/Marketing-Mix-Modeling-Project/README.md

 2. **Where are we overspending** past the point of diminishing returns?
 3. **How should we reallocate** to maximize revenue without increasing budget?

-Without a model, budget decisions default to intuition and last year's allocation — leaving significant revenue on the table.
+Without a model, budget decisions default to intuition and last year's allocation, leaving significant revenue on the table.

 ---